TedTschopp/tedt.org/_posts/Homepage/Resume/1999-04-01-Founder-of-The-One-Ring.com.md

 - Featured in an extensive interview in the September 2001 issue of Wired Magazine, amplifying the site's reputation and reach.
 - Achieved a top 10,000 ranking on Alexa, underlining the website's popularity and impact in its niche.

 description: I founded and spearheaded the operations for a leading website dedicated to J.R.R.
 Tolkien and the Lord of the Rings.
-During my time there, the site gained notable recognition in the media landscape."
+During my time there, the site gained notable recognition in the media landscape.
 seo-description: I founded and spearheaded the operations for a leading website dedicated to J.R.R.
 Tolkien and the Lord of the Rings.
 During my time there, the site gained notable recognition in the media landscape.

 categories: Home